-As outlined in Section 1-75(c)(1)(Q) of the IPA Act, with certain exceptions also found in Section 1-75(c)(1)(G)(iv) of the IPA Act, most Adjustable Block Program project proposals must comply with Illinois Prevailing Wage Act requirements.
+As outlined in Section 1-75(c)(1)(Q) of the IPA Act, with certain exceptions also found in Section 1-75(c)(1)(G)(iv) of the IPA Act, most Program project proposals must comply with Illinois Prevailing Wage Act requirements.
 Prevailing wage is a minimum compensation level by county set by the Illinois Department of Labor for construction activities related to public works.
-Section 1-75(c)(1)(Q) of the IPA Act (20 ILCS 3855) as modified by CEJA now requires that individuals engaged in the construction of applicable projects submitted to the Program are paid the prevailing wage.
+Section 1-75(c)(1)(Q) of the IPA Act (20 ILCS 3855) as modified by P.A.
+102-0662 now requires that individuals engaged in the construction of applicable projects submitted to the Program are paid the prevailing wage.
 Additionally, Public Act 102-0673 clarifies that projects receiving incentives under the Program are "public works" subject to the Prevailing Wage Act-which includes notice requirements and related provisions as well.

-For Adjustable Block Program administration, Illinois law allows only the following types of projects to be considered exempt from prevailing wage requirements:
+For Program administration, Illinois law allows only the following types of projects to be considered exempt from prevailing wage requirements:

-- Large Distributed Generation projects (greater than 25 kW AC) that were on a waitlist as of the Program's reopening on December 14, 2021; - Distributed generation projects (Large or Small) that either: - serve a single-family or multi-family residential building, or - serve a house of worship and are not greater than 100 kW AC (aggregated with any co-located projects); - Distributed generation projects (Large or Small) for which construction can be demonstrated to have been completed before September 15, 2021, the effective date of Public Act 102-0662.
+- Large Distributed Generation projects (greater than 25 kW AC) that were on a waitlist as of the Program's reopening on December 14, 2021; - Distributed generation projects (Large or Small) that either: - o serve a single-family or multi-family residential building, or - serve a house of worship and are not greater than 100 kW AC (aggregated with any colocated projects); - Distributed generation projects (Large or Small) for which construction can be demonstrated to have been completed before September 15, 2021, the effective date of Public Act 102-0662.

-For projects that do not fall into one of the above exempted categories, construction activities including maintenance, that occur after September 15, 2021 will be subject to prevailing wage requirements.27 otherwise be reclassified as a Small Distributed Generation project for processing the project application and that reclassification will be reflected in the REC price and payment terms.
+For projects that do not fall into one of the above exempted categories, construction activities including maintenance, that occur after September 15, 2021 will be subject to prevailing wage requirements.20

-A project application sized between 10-25 kW for which an application was originally received in the Large Distributed Generation category (i.e., on or before November 1, 2021 when the ABP application portal closed to applications in preparation for Program reopening) will be considered a waitlisted Large Distributed Generation project for prevailing wage purposes, although that project will
+A project application sized between 10-25 kW for which an application was originally received in the Large Distributed Generation category (i.e., on or before November 1, 2021 when the ABP application portal closed to applications in preparation for Program reopening) will be considered a waitlisted Large Distributed Generation project for prevailing wage purposes, although that project will otherwise be reclassified as a Small Distributed Generation project for processing the project application and that reclassification will be reflected in the REC price and payment terms.